Wil-cristian/redsocial-yo-minero/replit.md

 - **Backend**: Supabase (PostgreSQL, Auth, Realtime).
 - **Deployment**: Replit.
 - **Authentication**: Supabase-based authentication with user registration (individual, worker, company types), login, and session persistence.
 Includes `SupabaseAuthService` for managing user sessions and profiles.
-- **Data Repositories**: Implemented with a Repository Pattern, using abstract interfaces (e.g., `ServiceRepository`, `GroupRepository`, `ProductRepository`, `PostRepository`, `FavoriteRepository`, `MessagingRepository`, `MetricsRepository`) backed by Supabase implementations.
+- **Data Repositories**: Implemented with a Repository Pattern, using abstract interfaces (e.g., `ServiceRepository`, `GroupRepository`, `ProductRepository`, `PostRepository`, `FavoriteRepository`, `MessagingRepository`, `MetricsRepository`, `NotificationsRepository`) backed by Supabase implementations.
-- **Real-time Features**: Supabase Realtime is used for instant messaging and conversation updates, including automatic message read receipts and refreshing.
+- **Real-time Features**: Supabase Realtime is used for instant messaging, conversation updates, and push notifications, including automatic message read receipts and refreshing.
 - **Professional Profiles**: Expanded user profiles with fields like phone, profession, company, job title, website, location (JSONB), birth date, experience level, specializations, and interests.
 Optimized indexing for search.
-- **Messaging Optimization**: Implemented pagination with infinite scroll for conversations, real-time user search with debouncing, and concurrency control.
+- **Messaging Optimization**: Implemented pagination with infinite scroll for conversations, real-time user search with debouncing (300ms), and concurrency control via versioning system.
+- **Error Handling**: Comprehensive typed exception system with `AppException` hierarchy: `DatabaseException`, `NetworkException`, `AuthException`, `ValidationException`, and `NotFoundException`.
+All repositories use consistent try-catch patterns with descriptive Spanish error messages.
+- **UI Components**: Reusable widgets including `SkeletonLoader` with shimmer animation, `ErrorView`, `EmptyView`, and `CachedImage` with lazy loading and placeholder support.
+- **Theming**: Dark Mode support via `ThemeProvider` with system-level persistence and smooth theme transitions.
+- **Pull-to-Refresh**: Implemented across major pages (products, services, groups, posts) for improved data freshness.
 - **Dependency Injection**: `get_it` is used for managing dependencies like `SupabaseAuthService` and various repository implementations.
 - **Design Patterns**: Employs the Repository Pattern for data access and the Singleton Pattern for core services like `SupabaseAuthService` and the Supabase client.